Laveen-exe/Self_Driving_Car_CNN/README.md

 *UPDATE .v1*
 Trained the model with same architecture with grayscale images.
+Number of Epoch trained upon = 30, training time = 30 minutes.